-Nuisance neighbours and social problems affect house values
+Nuisance neighbours and social problems affect house values.

 The stark facts surrounding nuisance neighbours and UK house prices

-Sellers in problem areas may have to accept lower house prices
+Sellers in problem areas may have to accept lower house prices.

 If you live next to problem neighbours who like to play loud music, allow their aggressive dogs to roam free or regularly become aggressive or violent with other residents, you will be required to detail such problems in the Seller’s Property Information Form.
-If you fail to declare a clear issue with neighbours, you could find yourself accused of fraud, and potential legal challenges to a house sale could ensue.
+If you fail to declare a particular issue with neighbours, you could find yourself accused of property fraud, and potential legal challenges to a house sale could ensue.
 Just having to report nuisance neighbours could affect the future sale value of your home.

 If you find that you have bought a house next to the neighbour from hell – drastically reducing its value – your future financial situation could be affected.
-Whether you can live with the anti-social behaviour or not, circumstances beyond your control might reduce the possible final sale price of your property considerably.
+Whether you can live with anti-social behaviour or not, circumstances beyond your control might reduce the possible final sale price of your property considerably.

-Researching locally sold prices could pay dividends
+Researching locally sold prices could pay dividends.

 Nuisance neighbours – what to do?

-The best thing to do is to try and engage with your nuisance neighbours to resolve any issues or disputes, not to let things escalate or you’ll need to involve the Council (Environmental Health) and possibly the Police.
+The best thing to do is to try and engage with your nuisance neighbours to resolve any issues or disputes, not to let things escalate, or you’ll need to involve the Council (Environmental Health) and possibly the Police.